DeltaF1/SYSC-3110-Project/doc/UserManual.md

 #### Boomer
 ![](https://imgur.com/7wpECPh.png)
 Has 2x as much health as a regular Zombie.
-Can be heard mumbling about how much better the original Plants vs Zombies was in between sips of ice cold Monster Energy™.
-Wandered into the garden in search of a riding lawn mower
+Can be heard mumbling about how much better the original Plants vs Zombies was in between sips of ice cold Monster Zero Ultraâ„¢.
+Wandered into the garden in search of a ride on lawn mower

 #### Zoomer
 ![](https://imgur.com/ehnudNf.png)